anilabraham-IT/IntuneEDU/IntuneEDU/add-apps-ios.md

 # iOS apps from App Store
 Before you assign apps to your school's groups, you must add eligible apps to your Intune tenant.

-From the portal you can search, add, and then assign:
+From the Intune for Education portal you can search, add, and then assign apps purchased through the iOS Store.
+This article describes how to add and delete these apps.

-* Microsoft Office apps
-* Web apps
-* Microsoft Store for Education apps
-* Desktop apps
-* iOS VPP Token apps

-This article describes how to add and delete iOS apps in Intune.
 Instructions apply only to apps that are listed as **Free** in the App Store.
-To install a paid app, see the article, Add VPP managed apps.
+To install a paid app, see the article, [Add VPP managed apps](add-vpp-apps-ios.md).

 You do not need a VPP token to install free apps, but it is recommended.
-A VPP token permits Intune to silently install these apps on your devices, and does not require an Apple login to authenticate.  <will non-VPP still be able to see the paid ones? what does this look like when they are asked to sign in with an Apple ID?
-Is this always going to be the person setting up the device?
-Or will it be a student or teacher?
-I think this would do better with more explanation.>
+A VPP token permits you to purchase all apps through the VPP store.
+Intune silently installs VPP-purchased apps on devices, and does not require an Apple login to authenticate.

+If you choose not to use a VPP token to purchase your app, the device user will need to log in with an Apple ID to install the app.

 ## Add free iOS apps
-Complete the following steps to add an iOS app to your Intune tenant.
+Complete the following steps to add an iOS app to Intune.
 1. Sign in to the Intune for Education portal.
 2. From the left-side of the dashboard, click **Apps**.
 3. In the left pane of the blade, under **IOS APPS**, click **New app**.